Geoffrey uses Muse to take notes and think

 Don't have an account?
 Sign up!

-Russ Bankson 8 months ago
+Russ Bankson over 1 year ago

 Very interesting article given the current apprehension over AI.
 Using AI to be able personalize software as a user is the holy grail.
 It would provide an antidote to unnecessary complexity.
 Many powerful programs and websites try to offer a laundry of features that simply makes it hard to learn and navigate.
 If you had really sophisticated AI tutors that could reveal a capability only when requested or suggest one based on user actions it would be transformative.